Two United States senators reached across the aisle to reintroduce legislation designed to end the practice of soring show horses.

 The bill is identical to House Bill 693, which was reintroduced Jan.
 31, 2019, by Rep. Kurt Schrader, an Oregon Democrat, and Rep. Ted Yolo, a Florida Republican.
 Both Schrader and Yolo are veterinarians.

 Soring is the intentional application of substances or devices to horses’ limbs to inflict pain in order to achieve an exaggerated high-stepping gait in show rings.
-Federal prohibits soring; however, the U.S. Department of Agriculture (USDA) Inspector General found that the practice persists.
+The U.S. Department of Agriculture (USDA) Inspector General found that the practice persists despite inspections before shows, exhibitions, sales or auctions.

 “Horses have been part of our Commonwealth’s history and culture since the settling of Jamestown, and like all animals, they deserve to be treated with care and compassion,” Warner says.
 “The PAST Act will further protect these animals from the cruel practice of inflicting deliberate pain and suffering for show purposes.”